-I have a 04 Terry Tarus 5th Wheel the male end of it is bad broke I want to replace it how do I do it where does hook up inside the camper?
+I have a 04 Terry Taurus 5th Wheel the male end of it is badly broken; I want to replace it; how do I do it?
+Where does it hook up inside the camper?

 It sounds like the only part of the cord that is damaged is the male plug.
-All you have to do is cut the old plug off of the cord and you can buy a new 30 Amp or 50 Amp replacement plug (pictured at the top of this page).
-If you have ever replaced a plug on any of your home appliances you should have a pretty easy job of replacing the plug on your RV.
+All you have to do is cut the old plug off of the cord, and you can buy a new 30 Amp or 50 Amp replacement plug (pictured at the top of this page).
+If you have ever replaced a plug on any of your home appliances, you should have an easy job of replacing the plug on your RV.

-The video below will show you how easy it is to actually replace an RV shore power plug.
+The video below will show you how easy it is to replace an RV short power plug.

 Everything-About-RVing.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.